IceCI/Documentation/source/pages/pipelines/structure.rst

     List of :attr:`FailureHandlerReference` objects.
 All of failure handlers will be executed in the order declared in this list.
 If global failure handlers are also defined, they will be run after those specified here.

-  .. py:attribute:: dockerRun
+  .. py:attribute:: containerRun
-    :type: DockerRun
+    :type: ContainerRun

-    Docker run step is used for running various commands in a *container*.
+    Container run step is used for running various commands in a *container*.

-    For full reference see :attr:`DockerRun`.
+    For full reference see :attr:`ContainerRun`.

-  .. py:attribute:: dockerBuild
+  .. py:attribute:: containerBuild
-    :type: DockerBuild
+    :type: ContainerBuild

-    Docker build step is used to build a Docker image and publish it to a specified Docker registry.
+    Container build step is used to build a Docker image and publish it to a specified Docker registry.

-    For full reference see :attr:`DockerBuild`.
+    For full reference see :attr:`ContainerBuild`.

   .. important::
-    A step can be either a ``dockerRun`` or ``dockerBuild`` type - never both.
+    A step can be either a ``containerRun`` or ``containerBuild`` type - never both.
 If more than one field will be set, the pipeline will fail during validation.

 .. _docker-run-reference:

-.. py:attribute:: DockerRun
+.. py:attribute:: ContainerRun
   :type: Object

-  Docker run executes the :data:`script` inside a *Docker container* running a Docker :data:`image`.
+  Container run executes the :data:`script` inside a *Docker container* running a Docker :data:`image`.
 If any of the commands exit with code other than ``0``, the step will fail.

   .. py:data:: image
     :type: string